District 6 Roadshow

 This project is separate from the other diamond grinding and pavement repair project also taking place on I-275 between the Boone/Kenton County line to west of KY 237 (Hebron Exit).
 This project is expected to be completed by June 30, 2024.

-• KY 371 (Amsterdam Road) -- 5.6 - 6.3 mile points -- A gas line project will begin on Monday, April 1.
+• KY 371 (Amsterdam Road) 5.6 6.3 mile points A gas line project is in progress.
 Utility crews will be working on Amsterdam Road between Deerfield Drive and Dry Creek Road.
 Duke Energy crews will be working between the hours of 9 a.m. and 3 p.m.
-During working hours, a single lane closure will be in place, and flaggers will be used to guide traffic safely through the work zone.
+During working hours, a single lane closure will be in place, and flaggers will be used to guide traffic.
 The project is expected to be completed by Monday, July 1.

 • Crescent Ave (City Route) – Transparent noise barriers are being installed along about 1,000 feet of the east side of Crescent Avenue between Fifth and Ninth Streets in Covington.
-Contractors are working on clearing brush and performing other site preparation work.
-Retaining walls will be built over the winter and crews will install the see-through panels after the first of the year.
+Concrete panels are due to be installed in June.
+Additionally, the transparent panels beginning in July.

 OWEN COUNTY